 Giving your pet their yearly fecal exam at your vet's office is the best way to keep them and your family safe from a wide variety of intestinal parasites.
-Annual fecal exame give your Lafayette veterinarian an opportunity to check for intestinal parasites before more serious conditions have arisen.
+An annual fecal exam allows your Lafayette veterinarian to check for intestinal parasites before more serious conditions have arisen.

 A fecal exam is the microscopic examination of your pet's fecal matter which your vet can complete at their office.
 These annual exams will help your veterinarian identify and treat any infections which could be compromising your pet's health, or your household's.

 Your vet will check your pet for any signs of parasites like roundworms or hookworms when performing a fecal exam.
-These parasites cre capable of irritating your pet and making them uncomfortable and, if left unchecked, can cause other major issues for your furry companion.
-A number of parasites may even be transmitted to people.
+These parasites are capable of irritating your pet and making them uncomfortable and, if left unchecked, can cause other major issues for your furry companion.
+Several parasites may even be transmitted to people.

 Intestinal parasites live in your pet's gastrointestinal tract, hiding them from view.
 That's why fecals are the best way to detect their presence.